devlocker/devlocker.github.io/_posts/2015-09-02-counting-active-record-objects.md

 => 3
 ```

 I have a Post class which has a "type" string column, a "user_id", and a "posted_on" date.
-I need to find posts with type "code", distinct them on the column user_id, and get the count of that, all the while keeping the collection of records around for further filtering on the posted_on date.
+I need to find posts with type "code", distinct them on the column user_id, and get the count of that, all while keeping the collection of records around for further filtering on the posted_on date.
 I started with some straightforward queries:

 ```
 Post.where(type: "code").select("distinct on (user_id) *")